About UsFlorida StatutesFlorida Point SystemTicket AttorneysFlorida Clerks of CourtFlorida DMVHS (DMV)Traffic SchoolsContact Attorney

 Do I have a good personal injury case?

 In a personal injury case the injured party is called the plaintiff.
 In Florida, the Plaintiff has the burden of proof.
 This means that you will have to prove you case in order to recover.
-There are three main issues that need to be proven in order for you to be successful: liability, causation, and damages.
+There are three main issues that need to be proved in order for you to be successful: liability, causation, and damages.

-Were you injured by the negligence of an identifiable other?
 In order to have a case, there must be a third party who is liable to you.
 This depends upon what type of claim you are bringing, and the facts of the case.
 In a personal injury case the liable person is the one who committed a negligent action that caused the injuries.

 Did the negligence of another cause your injury?
 In order to succeed on a claim of negligence, the facts must clearly demonstrate: (1) negligence or failure to meet the standard of care; and (2) that the negligence caused you harm or injury.
 However, liability and causation is only part of the picture.

-Are your damages and/or injuries significant?
 The other part of the picture is damages.
 In order for you to have a good personal injury case the harm or injuries you have suffered must be significant enough to justify the time, energy, and resources required to bring a personal injury claim.

-If you have been involved in an auto accident in Jacksonville, Miami, Tampa, St. Petersburg, Orlando, Hialeah, Fort Lauderdale, Tallahassee, Cape Coral, Port St. Lucie or anywhere else in Florida, and suffered personal injuries you should consult with a qualified attorney / lawyer about your case.
+If you have been involved in an auto accident in Jacksonville, Miami, Tampa, St. Petersburg, Orlando, Hialeah, Fort Lauderdale, Tallahassee, Cape Coral, Port St. Lucie or anywhere else in Florida, and suffered personal injuries you should consult with a qualified attorney about your case.
 Your chances of success depend on the specific facts of your case.
 Without legal assistance, you may not be properly compensated for your losses and injuries resulting from your auto accident.

 Your contact information: